2018 Oklahoma gubernatorial election

-The 2018 Oklahoma gubernatorial election was held on November 6, 2018.
-Republican businessman Kevin Stitt was elected the governor of the state, succeeding fellow Republican Mary Fallin, who was term-limited.
-Primary elections occurred on June 26, 2018, with primary runoff elections having occurred on August 28, 2018.
+The 2018 Oklahoma gubernatorial election was held on November 6, 2018, to elect the next governor of Oklahoma.
+Incumbent Republican governor Mary Fallin was term-limited, and was prohibited by the Constitution of Oklahoma from seeking a third term.
+Republican Businessman Kevin Stitt was elected with 54.3% of the vote, defeating Democratic nominee and former Oklahoma attorney general Drew Edmondson.

-The Democratic Party nominated former Oklahoma Attorney General Drew Edmondson.
-The Republican primary eliminated Lt.
-Gov. Todd Lamb, resulting in a runoff election between former Oklahoma City Mayor Mick Cornett and businessman Kevin Stitt.
+Primary elections occurred on June 26, 2018.
+Edmondson won the Democratic nomination outright.
+Stitt, however, faced a runoff election against former Oklahoma City mayor Mick Cornett.
 On August 28, 2018, Stitt won the Republican primary runoff and became the Republican nominee for the office.
-The Libertarian primary also advanced to a runoff, with Chris Powell, a former chair of the Libertarian Party of Oklahoma, winning the nomination.
-This was also the first election in which the Libertarian Party has been on the ballot to participate in a gubernatorial election in Oklahoma, and the first time since 1986 that a candidate from the president's party was elected Governor of Oklahoma.
+The Libertarian Party also held a primary, which advanced to a runoff, with Chris Powell, a former chair of the Libertarian Party of Oklahoma, winning the nomination.

+Stitt won the general election with 54.33% of the vote.
+This was the first time ever that the Libertarian Party was on the ballot in a gubernatorial election in Oklahoma, and the only time since 1986 that a candidate from the incumbent president's party was elected Governor of Oklahoma.

 A member of the Cherokee Nation, Stitt became the first tribally enrolled Native American to serve as governor of a U.S. state.
+Despite his victory, Stitt lost four counties that voted Republican in the 2016 U.S. presidential race: Cherokee, Cleveland, Muskogee, and Oklahoma.